nodejs/node/doc/api/deprecations.md

 are explicitly labeled as such in the
 [list of Deprecated APIs](#list-of-deprecated-apis).

-A Runtime deprecation for only non-`node_modules` code will, by default, generate a process warning that will be printed to `stderr` the first time the deprecated API is used in code that's not loaded from `node_modules`.
+An Application deprecation for only non-`node_modules` code will, by default, generate a process warning that will be printed to `stderr` the first time the deprecated API is used in code that's not loaded from `node_modules`.
 When the [`--throw-deprecation`][] command-line flag is used, a Runtime